mdwaquarahmad/fortune500-rag/README.md

 ## Evaluation System

-The evaluation system measures the performance, accuracy, and completeness of the RAG chatbot.
+The evaluation system measures the latency, accuracy, relevance, and completeness of the RAG chatbot.
 It provides quantitative metrics and visualizations to assess the quality of responses.

 ### Evaluation Metrics